Is car insurance required in Arizona?

 Consider comprehensive and collision coverage

-Most lenders in the state require comprehensive and collision coverage.
+Most lenders in the state require comprehensive car insurance coverage and car collision coverage.
 But even if you're not required to have them, you may want to add these coverages based on your vehicle's value.
 These coverages pay for the repair or replacement of your car if it's damaged in a crash, gets stolen, or damaged in any other type of covered accident.
+Learn more about car insurance coverages.

-What's the cost of car insurance in Arizona?
+What's the average cost of car insurance in Arizona?

-According to III.org, Arizona ranked 17th highest for average expenditure on auto insurance in 2017.
-However, rates can vary based on many factors, including your driving history and ZIP code, and the limits and coverages you choose.
+According to the Insurance Information Institute, Arizona ranked 17th-highest for average expenditure on auto insurance in 2018.
+However, rates can vary based on many factors, including your driving history and ZIP code and the limits and coverages you choose.
 Discover what else can impact the cost of car insurance.

 Can discounts get me cheaper car insurance in Arizona?